MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M00_Validate_Lab_Environment.md

 ---
 lab:
-    title: 'Learning Lab: Validate your lab environment'
+    title: 'Lab: Validate your lab environment'
     module: 'Module 0: Welcome'
 ---

-# Learning Lab: Validate your lab environment
+# Lab: Validate your lab environment

-In preparation for the learning labs, it is crucial to have your environment correctly set up.
+In preparation for the labs, it is crucial to have your environment correctly set up.
 This page will guide you through the setup process, ensuring all prerequisites are met.

 - The labs require **Microsoft Edge** or an [Azure DevOps-supported browser.](https://learn.microsoft.com/azure/devops/server/compatibility?view=azure-devops#web-portal-supported-browsers)